 We created cancer?!

-It has been suggested by scientists that cancer is something we created in the past century.
+Scientists have suggested that cancer is something we created in the past century.

 Why has this happened?

-To use an analogy, a flowing stream is clear and fresh but if you block it up, bacteria, fungi and other life forms will rapidly move into that space.
-Smoking, one of the largest single identified cancer causing factor, has a similar blocking effect because it slows the proper flow of the oxygen uptake and transportation.
+To use an analogy, a flowing stream is clear and fresh but if you block it up, bacteria, fungi, and other life forms will rapidly move into that space.
+Smoking, one of the largest single identified cancer-causing factors, has a similar blocking effect because it slows the proper flow of oxygen uptake and transportation.
 This ‘flow orientation’ would also include the eastern and energetic orientations towards disease which focus on blockages to our chi and life forces.

 Eliminating prepackaged foods and savoring fruits and vegetables is a huge step toward cutting cancer risk.

-Here are a couple of recipes to get you going.
+Here are a few healthy and delicious recipes to help you cut breast cancer.

-Carrots with Orange This recipes has LOTS of orange foods in a surprising but delightful combination.
+Carrots with Orange Recipe is Very Delicious and So Easy to Make – This recipe has LOTS of orange foods in a surprising but delightful combination.
+It is also ridiculously easy to make.

 Warm Winter Crunchy Salad In winter many of us start slowing down on salads, but this one is hearty enough and grounding enough to keep you going.
 It’s also delicious!